thinkthoughts/triplettrustprotocol/README.md

 ## 🔁 Fork and Mirror

-You are invited to fork, translate, or mirror this protocol to your region or language.
+You are invited to fork, translate, and mirror this protocol into your own language, domain, or region.
+Its only requirement: decentralize the truth.